luckythandel/LUNA/README.md

 # Comming Soon
 - Expansion of networks
 - OpenVPN setup automation
-- Redhat & kali
-- Ubuntu with more utilities
+- Boxes with more utilities & Tools
 - Maybe privileged containers (where you can interact with kernel drives)